pivotal/blog/content/post/tdd-js-native-promises.md

 That's it!
 You made it.
 We now have a working, tested JS service.
 There's still some things we can improve upon -- for example, creating a nicer abstraction around our `promiseHelper`, but we can leave that for another post.

 Have any questions or comments?
-Please leave them below!
+Follow up with any discussion over on the corresponding [gist](https://gist.github.com/pmeskers/2530773be429d522db17f224973c8654).